tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 # Acknowledgments
 {: numbered="false"}

 This specification leverages text from {{?I-D.ietf-cose-hpke}}.
-We would like to thank Matt Chanda and Aaron Parecki for their feedback.
+We would like to thank Matt Chanda, Ilari Liusvaara and Aaron Parecki for their feedback.